HL7/fhir-pdmp/input/pagecontent/index.md

 ### Introduction

-Prescription Drug Monitoring Programs (PDMPs) are state-based databases that provide prescribers, pharmacists, and health authorities timely information about controlled substance, and in some states non-controlled substance dispensing, administration and patient behaviors.
+Prescription Drug Monitoring Programs (PDMPs) are state-based databases that provide prescribers and pharmacists with timely information about controlled substance, and in some states non-controlled substance dispensing, administration and patient behaviors.
 Use of information stored in PDMPs during care delivery helps avoid drug misuse and diversion and can provide improved patient care and safety.

-To reduce opioid misuse and for other purposes, states have implemented policies mandating providers to reference PDMPs to obtain patients' history before prescribing or dispensing certain medications.
+To reduce opioid misuse and for other purposes, states have implemented policies mandating providers to reference PDMPs to obtain a patient's PDMP history before prescribing or dispensing certain medications.
 The Prescription Drug Monitoring Program (PDMP) FHIR Implementation Guide defines a method for providers to access patient PDMP information using the HL7 FHIR standard.

 For general background on state PDMP programs, see the Centers for Disease Control and Prevention [PDMP - What States Need to Know](https://www.cdc.gov/drugoverdose/pdmp/index.html).

 ### Scope

-This guide centers around a single use case, in which a provider (prescriber or pharmacist) or their authorized delegate accesses a Patient’s controlled substance or prescription medication history.
+This guide centers around a single use case, in which a provider (prescriber or pharmacist) or their authorized delegate accesses requests and receives a patient’s history as contained in the PDMP.

 <div>
 <figure class="figure">